openforcefield/sage-2.2.0/README.md

 The full environment that the force field was fit using is included in the file `fb_196_ic_0318_full.yaml`.

-Step 5, benchmarking, was performed with several different environments due to developments in our evolving benchmarking software package.
-Details can be found in the README file for that directory.
+Step 5, benchmarking, was performed with the `yammbs-env.yaml` environment found in the `05_benchmark_forcefield` directory.

 ## Changes